Hormones and performance

 4. Free testosterone vs total: which matters more?

 Total testosterone measures everything in your blood.
-But only 2–3% of it is “free” (unbound and biologically active).
-The rest is bound to SHBG (sex hormone-binding globulin) (~60–70%) or albumin (~30–40%).
+But only 2–3% is “free,” unbound and active.
+The rest binds to SHBG (sex hormone-binding globulin) (about 60–70%) or albumin (about 30–40%).

 5. The grey zone: 8–12 nmol/L explained